KaranSinghGurana/dictionary/README.md

 # dictionary
-dictionary using html css anda javascript and a api
+dictionary using html css and javascript and  api